exercism/v3/languages/javascript/concepts/errors/about.md

 ## Throwing non errors

-While the syntax `throw` is usually used to throw an Error object, Javascript is flexible and let you throw a `string`, a `null` or any primitive type.
+While the syntax `throw` is usually used to throw an Error object, Javascript is flexible and will let you throw a `string`, a `null` or any primitive type.

 ## Error stacktraces